-At the end of an experiment, a graph is generated and the results are displayed, as we can see in the Figures 268 and 269.
+At the end of an experiment, a graph is generated and the results are displayed, as we can see in the Figures 267 and 268.
+If you want to run another experiment in the same model, using the button "New Experiment" in 267 is an easier way to do this.
+You will return to the window "Options for Experiment" (Figure 266).

-Figure 268: Graph from a DTMC Experiment
+Figure 267: Graph from a DTMC Experiment